Certificate Code CTGLHL

 Change of Major/Minor/Certificate Policy

 No selective or limited admission requirements.
 Students interested in pursuing the certificate can complete the standard form to declare a major, minor, or certificate program through their college’s student services office.
-All degree-seeking undergraduates may enroll in the certificate program by filling out the appropriate forms to do so.
+All degree-seeking undergraduates may enroll in the certificate program by completing the appropriate forms to do so.

 External Transfer Admission